LinklayerAILab/docusaurus/website/docs/guide.md

 ## Important Notes

 - All guides emphasize **read-only** API permissions for maximum security
-- API keys created through LinkLayer guides cannot execute trades or withdrawals
+- API keys created through LinkLayerAI guides cannot execute trades or withdrawals
 - Each exchange may have different interface layouts, but the general process remains similar
 - Screenshots in guides are for reference and may differ slightly from current exchange interfaces